Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 - calculate the C.I. of average/max. price of every types of pizza?

 ### 4. Decision Tree
-Problem: ?w?
+Problem: Find out the decision direction for defining the pizza price as expensive or not.
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents:
-- classify the type of pizza by factors like state GDP/pizza price
+- classify the type of pizza as normal or expensive by factors such as maximum price, minimum price or GDP.
+- train parts of data set then test remaining data to check the decision tree model accuracy.

 ### Contributing
 LI Shengwei - https://github.com/Georgelsw